 When do you need a program extension?

-Refer to item 5 on the I-20 to determine the date by which your studies are to be completed.
-An F-1 student who does not complete his or her educational program by the completion date (as noted in item 5 on his or her most current valid I-20) must apply for a Program Extension.
+Refer to completion date on the I-20 to determine the date by which your studies are to be completed.
+An F-1 student who does not complete his or her educational program by the completion date must apply for a Program Extension.

-Important: The I-20 is only valid until the completion date on item 5 or until the respective degree is completed, whichever comes first.
+Important: The I-20 is only valid until the completion date or until the respective degree is completed, whichever comes first.

 Changing Program Levels

 Students who move from one program level (ex. from Bachelor to Master) to another will receive a new program completion date, if they have their I-20 properly validated through OIE or at the port of entry.
-A new date of completion will be shown in item 5 on the I-20 issued for the new program.
+A new date of completion will be noted on the I-20 issued for the new program.